A Guide to Reliable Oxygen Purity and Industrial Gas Monitoring

 Gas purity affects product quality and the operational efficiency of industrial processes.

 - Product quality - Impurities in gas can result in defects, contamination, or unexpected reactions that degrade product quality.
 Consistency and performance often relies on the ability to ensure the use of high-quality gases.
 Fields such as healthcare, pharmaceutical production, food processing, and manufacturing require quality gases.
+High purity oxygen analysis is vital in medical applications, pharmaceutical production, food processing, and manufacturing to ensure product quality.

 - Operational efficiency - High purity gases are essential for optimizing reactions, reducing downtime, and extending equipment life.
 Impure gases may result in excessive maintenance costs and inefficiencies such as increased energy use.
 Purity supports a cost-effective production environment and operational efficiency.
+Optimize ASU efficiency and improve ASU yield by using high purity gases, reducing excessive maintenance costs and inefficiencies.

 Safety and regulatory compliance